-Edward R. Lucas is an assistant professor of military studies at the Royal Danish Defence College in Copenhagen.
+Edward R. Lucas is an adjunct instructor in the School of International Service.
 Prior to entering academia, he served for ten years as a maritime operations officer in the Royal Canadian Navy.

 Edward received a B.A. in History from the Royal Military College of Canada and an M.A. in International Conflict Studies from King’s College London.
 He completed his Ph.D. at American University in June 2016, examining the role Great Powers play suppressing maritime piracy.
 Edward’s articles and reviews have appeared in a number of venues, including International Interactions, the Journal of Strategic Security, the Naval War College Review, and Jane’s Defense Weekly.
 He is also the co-author of a RAND Corporation report examining U.S. aircraft carrier procurement.
 Edward has received grants, scholarships, and awards from the Cosmos Club Foundation, the Canadian Department of National Defense, and American University.
 In 2015 Edward received the William C. Olson Award for Outstanding Teaching by a Ph.D.
 Student in the School of International Service.